aws/aws-cdk/packages/@aws-cdk/aws-amplify/README.md

 });
 ```

-## Adding custom headers
+## Adding custom response headers

-Use the `customHeaders` prop to configure custom headers for an Amplify app:
+Use the `customResponseHeaders` prop to configure custom response headers for an Amplify app:

 ```ts
 const amplifyApp = new amplify.App(stack, 'App', {